miguelruimarques93/WebCGF/README.md

 For python 2 execute: `python -m SimpleHTTPServer` in the root of the repository.

 For python 3 execute: `python -m http.server` in the root of the repository.

+## Using grunt in development

+Install node following the instructions in http://www.nodejs.org/.

+Install grunt-cli executing `npm install grunt-cli`.

+Execute `npm install` to install project dependencies.

+To build CGF library execute `grunt build`.

+To generate docs execute `grunt docs`.

+The default task (executing `grunt`) does the two tasks above.